-Warsaw, Poland – Jakub Skrzypski, a Polish tourist in Indonesia accused of being part of a plot to sell arms to the Free Papua Organisation (OPM), has been sentenced to five years jail by the Wamena City Court in Indonesia’s restive West Papua province.
+Warsaw, Poland – Jakub Skrzypski, a Polish tourist in Indonesia accused of being part of a plot to sell arms to the Free Papua Organisation (OPM), has been sentenced to five years in jail by the Wamena City Court in Indonesia’s restive West Papua province.
 His co-defendant, Papuan student Simon Magal, was also sentenced to 4 years.

 “The charges of treason have been proven legally and convincingly,” said the Wamena district court head judge.